 |Continuous assessment||Partial exams||General exam|

-- 10% discussion sheets: there are several readings throughout the semester designated “DS”, for Discussion Sheet.
-For each of these readings you must submit a brief report (DS) of your reflections on the reading and any questions that arose from the reading.
-Your completion of each DS is rewarded on a pass/fail basis, and the number of DSs that you successfully complete determines your grade on this component of the course.
+- 10% discussion sheets: there are 6 readings throughout the semester designated “DS”, for Discussion Sheet.
+For any 5 of these readings you must submit a brief report (DS) of your reflections on the reading and any questions that arose from the reading.
+Your completion of each DS is rewarded on a pass/fail basis, and the number of sheets that you complete (5 max) determine your grade on this component of the course.

-- 40% group presentation: students form small groups, and give an in-class group presentation on a selected topic.
+- 40% group presentation: students form small groups (5 or 6 members per group), and give an in-class group presentation on a selected topic.

-- 50% final exam: A 1-hour written exam consists of multiple-choice, fill-in-the-blank, diagram, and short-answer questions on the materials covered in class.
+- 40% final exam: A 1- hour written exam consists of multiple-choice and short-answer questions on the materials covered in lectures.